 -

-Create new Security Group named “MigrationWiz” on the Microsoft 365 Admin Portal.
+Create a new Security Group named “MigrationWiz” on the Microsoft 365 Admin Portal.

 -